 However, pregnancy complications might still arise, so it's important that expectant mothers arm themselves with all the necessary knowledge about childbirth.

-Dr Jasmine Mohd, an experienced gynaecologist was invited to host a DxD Session.
-She answered a lot of reader questions on childbirth & labour.
-The session is still live, so feel free to ask her your question here.
+Dr Jasmine Mohd, an experienced gynaecologist was invited to host a DoctorxDentist Session.
+She answered a lot of reader questions on pregnancy, childbirth, and labour.

 What exactly is a 'natural birth'?